cp/cloudability/README.md

 ## Usage

-  Covers endpoints:
+  Supported endpoints:
-  * credentials
+  * Credentials
-  * budgets
+  * Budgets
-  * and partial billing_reports
+  * Reporting

+Feel free to shoot me an email at colby@cloudability.com if you have any questions or need help.

-### Credential Endpoint:
+### Credentials
-  Caputure an array containing all your Cloud Accounts
+  Retrieve an array containing all your Cloud Accounts.

-    credentials = Cloudability::Credentials.new(:auth_token => 'xxxxxxxxxxxxxxxxxxxx')
+    credentials = Cloudability::Credentials.new(auth_token: 'xxxxxxxxxxxxxxxxxxxx')
     all_credentials = credentials.find_all
     first_account = all_credentials.first